 Jimmy Zollo

-ZestYears sat down with the CEOs of both Joe & Bella and Cadense to dive into what inspires their work, what makes their adaptive designs so unique, and how they’re reimagining dignity and independence through fashion.
-These aren’t just clothing and footwear brands, they’re mission-driven companies on a path to redefine what adaptive wear can be.
+ZestYears interviewed the CEOs of both Joe & Bella and Cadense to dive into what inspires their work, what makes their adaptive designs so unique, and how they’re reimagining dignity and independence through fashion.
+These aren’t just clothing and footwear brands; they’re mission-driven companies on a path to redefine what adaptive wear can be.
 From thoughtful engineering to stylish design details, their innovations are rooted in real-world challenges faced by people with limited mobility, dexterity, and balance.

 Both brands also took part in our ZestYears product testing program, where actual readers wore and reviewed the items in their daily lives.
 The results?
 Honest, firsthand feedback about the comfort, ease-of-use, and wearability of each product, proving that adaptive style can be both functional and beautiful.